Despite what anyone says to the contrary, cash-back credit cards really do let you earn “something for nothing.”

 BankAmericard Cash Rewards™ Credit Card: Low Minimum Spending Requirement

 Your rewards will never expire and there are no rotating categories to keep track of.
-And when you’re ready to redeem your rewards, you can take them in the form of a statement credit or as a direct deposit into your Bank of America checking or saving account.
+When you’re ready to redeem your rewards, you can take them in the form of a statement credit or as a direct deposit into your Bank of America checking or savings account.
 It’s as simple as that.

 - No annual fee